Solarpanels am Balkon

 Electricity prices in Europe are rising.
 Many citizens also want to become more independent and help to reduce our consumption of fossil fuels.
 Many people are therefore considering generating their own electricity on the balcony, garden house, garden or terrace.
 This article is intended to provide an introduction to the topic.

-It is very difficult to actually quantify the market size for plug-in solar in Germany or Europe, as we do not have any data on it.
 We can only tell you what we experience: The demand is huge, we are getting inquiries by large media every week, e-mails nearly every day and our seminars and workshops are booked out.

 Of course we can’t give specific advice on every kind of setup in every country.
 It’s best to use a search engine and research the topic and maybe ask an electrician.